desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 ### Negative

-* Some more operations to perform on the end Blocker side
+* Some more operations to perform in the overall handling of the app links

 ### Neutral